 In addition, and as mentioned above, in June 2013, the Mexican Constitution was reformed in terms of antitrust and telecommunications (the Constitutional Reform), modifying the organisational nature of the antitrust authorities and creating a specific authority that will review antitrust matters in the telecommunications sector, which has been an area of great importance in recent decades in Mexico.
 The Constitutional Reform implied, among other things, the creation of the MAA and its corresponding regulation, as well as the additional secondary legislation.

 The regulatory provisions of the MAA

 On 10 November 2014, the Plenary of COFECE (its main body) issued and published the Regulatory Provisions of the MAA (the Regulatory Provisions), 3 which entered into full force and effect on 11 November 2014.
 Although the Regulatory Provisions were intended to clarify and regulate provisions contained in the MAA, unfortunately they do not provide the legal certainty that they should; instead, they contain too many vague and unclear concepts.
-In this regard, below is a brief summary of the main matters of concern regarding the Regulatory Provisions:
+Below is a brief summary of the main matters of concern regarding the Regulatory Provisions.

 - The circumstantial evidence of a probable per se illegal practice (absolute monopolistic practice (AMP)) may qualify as sufficient cause to initiate an investigation.
 This provision makes inaccurate assumptions that could be applicable without requiring actual involvement of the economic agents that may be considered responsible for such behaviours.
 In this regard, the protection of the in dubio pro reo principle is at risk, given that if there is any doubt in connection with the active participation of an economic agent in such behaviours, the Regulatory Provisions do not favour the economic agent; in fact, they consider it as evidence of a likely per se illegal practice.